64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 The  security  logic  can  be  used  to  control  access  to  the  memory  for  authorized  use  only.
 This  is usually  accomplished  by  some  form  of  access  code  which  may  be  quite  large  (64  bits  or  more).
 Clearly the use of EEPROM memory must be strictly controlled and this applies as much to telephone cards as applications using  ICC  for  cryptographic  key  carriers.
 The  security  advantage  of  the  CPU  device  is  of  course more significant because the CPU is capable of implementing cryptographic algorithms in its own right, but will be, probably, maybe covered later.

-The T = 0 protocol is byte-oriented, which means that the smallest unit processed by the protocol is a single byte.
-The transmission data unit consists of a header containing a class byte, a command byte and three parameter bytes, optionally followed by a data section.

 ## Card Fabrication
 <a name="Card_Construction"></a>